Hike the Bartram Trail to Dicks Creek Falls, an enormous tumbling waterfall on the ultra-scenic banks of the Chattooga River.

 Nearby waterfall hikes and adventures

 In the area with daylight and energy left to burn?
 Hike through a lush, wildflower-filled valley to Becky Branch Falls at Warwoman Dell.
 Follow the Bartram Trail to the view-packed summit of Rabun Bald, catching stunning 360-degree views from a historic fire tower on the mountain’s summit.
+Cross the Georgia border to the east to visit the nearby towering cascades of Issaqueena Falls, one of South Carolina’s most beautiful waterfalls.
 Or check out our favorite trails in Rabun County for more of our favorite adventures near Clayton, Lake Rabun, and Lake Burton.

 This map is not a substitute for official trail maps or topographic maps.

 Free parking is available at the trailhead.
-(Note: trailhead access is via a gravel road.)
+(Note: trailhead access is via a gravel road, and may require a wet creek crossing for your vehicle.)